 In planning and performing our audit of the financial statements, we considered Arizona Electric Power Cooperative, Inc.'s internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Arizona Electric Power Cooperative, Inc.'s internal control.
-Accordingly, we do not express an opinion on the effectiveness of Arizona Electric Power Cooperative, Inc.'s internal control.
+Accordingly, we do not express an opinion on the effectiveness of Arizona Electric Power Cooperative, Power Cooperative, Inc.'s internal control.
+Sinternal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.